INS Dakar: Later developments

 A memorial designed by architect David Brutzkus was dedicated in 1971 at the National Military and Police cemetery in Mount Herzl in Jerusalem.
 It is inscribed with a Hebrew Bible verse from Psalm 77:19: "Your path led through the sea, your way through the mighty waters, though Your footprints were not seen."

 Dakar's bridge and forward edge of her sail are now a memorial display in the Naval Museum in Haifa.

 The recovery of any still-existing remains of the crew members has been considered.
 This would permit their Jewish burial in Israel as Judaism does not recognize burial at sea and requires burial in earth.
 To date, crew members' families have held a ceremony in a ship over the submarine's remnants.
 The Rabbinical authorities had to solve complicated problems of Jewish law before the crew members' wives could be declared officially widows, so that they could remarry.

 In 2008, a film was released, entitled Full Circle, a documentary about the search for the wreckage.
 In May 2009, a book was published by Nauticos president David W. Jourdan entitled, Never Forgotten: The Search and Discovery of Israel's Lost Submarine Dakar.
 This book chronicles the history of the submarine, the story of the families of the 69 lost sailors, and the events leading to the discovery in 1999.

+In 2013, on the 45th anniversary of the Dakars loss, Israel declassified documents revealing that Israeli officials privately feared that the submarine had been sunk by the Soviet Navy.
+Among the papers included were the records of a 27 January 1968 cabinet meeting in which Israeli Navy commander Shlomo Erell told the ministers that it was unlikely Egypt had sunk the submarine and that "there is the possibility that the sub was downed, without prior intent, by the Soviets.
+It’s possible they thought the sub was going to attack them, but this is just surmise."
+Weeks later, Erell prepared a paper listing three possible reasons for the loss: technical or human error, military action by the Soviets, or a crash between the submarine and another vessel in the water.

-On 1 September 2015 it was reported that the previously-classified reports on the loss of Dakar and the subsequent search were released to the families of the submarine's crew.
+On 1 September 2015 it was reported that the previously classified reports on the loss of Dakar and the subsequent search were released to the families of the submarine's crew.

 In 2018 the Navy proposed naming their newest submarine Dakar in tribute to the original vessel.
 After the families of the Dakar's crew protested, the name was changed to Dragon, which shares the same letters in Hebrew.